-

 Global Fund projects are not exempt from UNDP project arrangement requirements, as defined in the UNDP Programme and Operations Policies and Procedures (POPP).

-A draft project document is developed and appraised by a designated Local Project Appraisal Committee (LPAC) as part of the defining a project stage of UNDP project management.
+A draft project document is developed and appraised by a designated Local Project Appraisal Committee (LPAC) as part of the Design stage of UNDP project management.
 Per UNDP POPP, the draft project document outlines the development challenges and project strategy based on the theory of change, expected outputs in the form of a completed results framework, multi-year work plan, management arrangements, and monitoring and evaluation plan.

 5. Prepare an advance payment mechanism request (if required)

 The advance payment mechanism allows the Global Fund to approve a list of expenditures the PR may incur before grant signing.
-Expenditures agreed between the Global Fund and the PR as part of the approved advance payment mechanism budget and agreement will be reimbursed when the Grant Agreement has been signed and the first disbursement has been released.
+Expenditures agreed between the Global Fund and the PR as part of the approved advance payment mechanism budget and agreement will be reimbursed when the Grant Confirmation has been signed and the first disbursement has been released.

 Approved advance payment activities are pre-financed either through: